Cheshire Base to Wigan & Return canal boat holiday

 84 Miles, 6 Locks, 1 Week Cruise, 5 hours per day (ROUTE A)

-This one week canal boat holiday from Acton Bridge, in Northwich, to Wigan provides a very pleasant and easy run, featuring many miles of lock free cruising for a relaxing break.
+This one week canal boat holiday from Cheshire, in Northwich, to Wigan provides a very pleasant and easy run, featuring many miles of lock free cruising for a relaxing break.

 Leaving the base you travel on the Bridgewater Canal, which was the first British canal built by the Duke of Bridgewater, to transport coal to Manchester.